exoplatform/exo-documentation/docs/Administration.rst

 If the application was installed in a space, below are the required steps to be done by the space owner or any space manager:

-1-  Go to Space settings |TA4| then to Navigation tab
+1-  Go to Space Settings |TA4| then to Navigation tab

     |TA5|